 Please open your heart and support our fundraiser for Ruhandre – all proceeds from the “Restored by Grace” and “Forever in Faith” bracelets are donated towards his ongoing medical care and expenses.
 Together we CAN make a difference!

 Alternatively, please consider a donation; any and all donations welcome.
 REF: Ruhandre Opperman.

 Fundraising for Ruhandre Opperman

-The “Forever in Faith” Bracelets for Ruhandre consist of turquoise wooden beads with crystals, silver and diamante fillers.
+The “Restored by Grace” Bracelets for Ruhandre consist of beige, white and grey wooden beads with silver and diamante fillers.

 Zelmarie Venter was born at 35 weeks with an oxygen problem.
 The umbilical cord was wrapped once around her neck, and she had to stay in NICU for 3 weeks before she could go home.

 “The doctors never gave the impression that she will have problems or that there are any problems.
 She was kept in NICU because she was struggling to suck and swallow her milk.
 As the months went by we came to realize that she was behind on her milestones.
 She was always stiff on her right side.
 She only sat by herself at 1 year and 1 month and never crawled.
 She only started to walk when she was 2 years and 8 months old.